Blendify/blender-manual/trunk/blender_docs/manual/painting_sculpting/painting/weight_paint/tools.rst

 To understand what the tool really does, let us take a look at a simple example.
-The selected vertex is connected to 4 adjacent vertices (marked with a gray circle in the image).
+The selected vertex is connected to four adjacent vertices (marked with a gray circle in the image).
 All adjacent vertices are unselected.
 Now the tool calculates the average weight of all connected **and** unselected verts.
 In the example this is: